You are here

 When the changes take effect

-Health professional bodies have been working to update their opioid prescribing guidelines during 2020.
+Various health professional bodies have been working to update their opioid prescribing guidelines.

 Will I still be able to get prescription opioids?